Nuclear program of Iran: Secret expansion and weaponization efforts (1990s–2002)

 By the early 1990s, Iran's nuclear program accelerated on two parallel tracks: one overtly civilian and one covert.
 Openly, Iran continued working with Russia and China to build peaceful nuclear infrastructure.
 Bushehr's reactor project moved forward under Russian engineers (though plagued by delays until it finally came online in 2011), and China helped Iran with nuclear research and uranium mining expertise.
 Less transparently, Iran was building a secret enrichment capability and exploring technologies relevant to nuclear weapons, away from the eyes of inspectors.

 Iran's covert procurement of enrichment technology bore fruit in the 1990s.
-Thousands of centrifuge components, tools, and technical drawings obtained from Abdul Qadeer Khan's network were used to set up secret pilot enrichment workshops.
+Thousands of centrifuge components, tools, and technical drawings obtained from A.Q.
+Khan proliferation network were used to set up secret pilot enrichment workshops.
 Experiments with uranium hexafluoride gas were conducted in undeclared facilities in Tehran (such as the Kalaye Electric Company) in the late 1990s.
 In 2000, Iran completed a uranium conversion plant at Isfahan, based on a Chinese design, to produce uranium hexafluoride feedstock for enrichment.
 It also developed domestic sources of uranium: the Saghand mine in Yazd province (with Chinese assistance) and the Gchine mine and mill near the Gulf coast.
 The Gchine uranium mine became operational in 2004 and is now believed to have originally been part of a military-run nuclear effort, kept hidden from the IAEA until revealed in 2003.
 These steps gave Iran independent access to the raw materials and precursor processes for a weapons-capable nuclear fuel cycle.

 In the late 1990s Iran launched a nuclear weapons research program, codenamed the AMAD Project, under the aegis of the Iranian Ministry of Defense.
 According to later IAEA findings, the AMAD Project (led by Mohsen Fakhrizadeh, a top nuclear scientist) aimed to design and build an arsenal of five nuclear warheads by the mid-2000s.
-Between 1999 and 2003, this secret program managed to acquire and improve warhead designs (reportedly including a re-engineered Pakistani design), conducting high-explosive tests and detonator development for an implosion-type bomb, manufacturing some nuclear weapon components with surrogate materials, and integrating a warhead design into Iran's Shahab-3 ballistic missile system.
+Between 1999 and 2003, this secret program managed to acquire warhead design (reportedly and possibly including an engineered Pakistan design from KRL– although Pakistan disputed this claim), conducting high-explosive tests and detonator development for an implosion-type bomb, manufacturing some nuclear weapon components with surrogate materials, and integrating a warhead design into Iran's Shahab-3 ballistic missile system.
 The main thing Amad lacked was fissile material, since Iran had not yet produced weapons-grade uranium or plutonium for a bomb core.
 Still, the scope of Amad demonstrated that Iran was exploring the bomb option in violation of its NPT obligations.